Posted on Sunday, October 1st, 2023 at 9:00 am

 What do you do when you can’t wake someone up but they’re breathing?
 According to the Red Cross, the first step is to check if they’re able to respond when you try to get their attention.
 If they cannot, then the next step is to get medical attention.

-There can be more than one cause of inability to wake up.
-The National Health Service of the UK defines a coma as a state in which a person is unresponsive and cannot wake up, and lists possible causes as:
+If they are breathing but unresponsive in their sleep, then there can be more than one cause of the inability to wake up.
+The National Health Service of the UK defines a coma as a state in which a person is unresponsive and cannot wake up and lists possible causes as:

 • Stroke